Attention deficit hyperactivity disorder controversies: Treatment

 ADHD management recommendations vary by country and usually involves some combination of counseling, lifestyle changes, and medications.
 The British guideline only recommends medications as a first-line treatment in children who have severe symptoms and for them to be considered in those with moderate symptoms who either refuse or fail to improve with counseling.
 Canadian and American guidelines recommend that medications and behavioral therapy be used together as a first-line therapy, except in preschool-aged children.

 Stimulants

-The National Institute of Mental Health recommends stimulants for the treatment of ADHD, and states that, "under medical supervision, stimulant medications are considered safe".
+The US National Institute of Mental Health recommends stimulants for the treatment of ADHD, and states that, "under medical supervision, stimulant medications are considered safe".
 A 2007 drug class review found no evidence of any differences in efficacy or side effects in the stimulants commonly prescribed.

-Between 1993 and 2003 the worldwide use of medications that treat ADHD increased almost threefold.
-Most ADHD medications are prescribed in the United States.
-In the 1990s, the US accounted for 90% of global use of stimulants such as methylphenidate and dextroamphetamine.
-By the early 2000s, this had fallen to 80% due to increased usage in other countries.
-In 2003, doctors in the UK were prescribing about a 10th of the amount per capita of methylphenidate used in the US, while France and Italy accounted for approximately one twentieth of US stimulant consumption.
-However, the 2006 World Drug Report published by the United Nations Office on Drugs and Crime indicated the US constituted merely 17% of the world market for dextroamphetamine.
-They assert that in the early 2000s amphetamine use was "widespread in Europe."

-In 1999, a study constructed with 1,285 children and their parents across four U.S. communities has shown 12.5% of children that met ADHD criteria had been treated with stimulants during the previous 12 months.

-In May 2000, the testimony of DEA Deputy Director Terrance Woodworth has shown that the Ritalin quota increased from 1,768 kg in 1990 to 14,957 kg in 2000.
-In addition, IMS Health also revealed the number of Adderall prescriptions have increased from 1.3 million in 1996 to nearly 6 million in 1999.
+Methylphenidate and amphetamine are the most common stimulants used for treating ADHD.
+Studies have shown that providing low doses of methylphenidate and amphetamine improves individuals' executive functioning and focus attention.
+Stimulants target the prefrontal cortex, which regulates individuals' attention and behavior and is weaker in individuals with ADHD.
+Stimulants increase the levels of norepinephrine and dopamine that are released into the prefrontal cortex.